Updated on:

 Day 4: Day Trip from Florence to Tuscany

-Florence is a great city for exploring Tuscany, and I highly recommend taking some time to explore the countryside.
-If you’re a wine drinker, I 100% recommend taking a Tuscan wine tour, but if you’re not into wine taking a day trip to Tuscany is still something I highly recommend.
-The landscapes are stunning and pictures absolutely do not do them justice.
+Tuscany is one of the most stunning areas of Italy, and I highly recommend taking this day trip.
+If you’re a wine drinker, a Tuscan wine tour is a must, but if you’re not into wine taking a day trip to Tuscany is still something I’d recommend.
+The landscapes are stunning and pictures absolutely do not do them justice, and it’s so accessible from Florence!

 Tuscan Wine Tour Details: